 The National Institute of Social Sciences has a rich history of recognizing the highest level of accomplishment, encouraging discussion, and supporting research.

-During the life of the ASSA, dedicated lay interest in matters of social concern evolved in to academically-based professionalization leading to the ASSA fostering the birth of the American Historical Association (1884), the American Economic Association (1885), the American Political Science Association (1903), and the American Sociological Association (1905).
-Other such groups were born in the fertile social environment created by the ASSA.
+During the ASSA’s first decades, general interest in the social sciences evolved into academic professionalization, and ASSA helped foster the creation of the American Historical Association (1884), the American Economic Association (1885), the American Political Science Association (1903), and the American Sociological Association (1905).

-Former ASSA leaders, including James B. Angell, president of the University of Michigan, Daniel Cott Gilman, the first president of the Johns Hopkins University, and Andrew D. White, the first president of Cornell, were among the National Institute's early leaders.
+Subsequently, the Institute emerged as an independent organization.
+Its early leadership encompassed many prominent ASSA members, including James B. Angell, president of the University of Michigan, Daniel Cott Gilman, the first president of the Johns Hopkins University, and Andrew D. White, the first president of Cornell.

-In recent years, members have contributed to our Seed Grant Program that supports top graduate students in the social sciences during the final years of their research.
+Since 2013, the Institute has sponsored an annual Seed Fund Program that provides financial support to graduate students in the social sciences during the final year of their doctoral research.